 I remember the first time I visited the U.S., my cousin was raving about Now & Laters.
 She talked about it so much, it turned into a song.
 So we trekked up to 711, I tried one and nearly broke my tooth.
 The same goes with pretty much every single popular dessert people seem to love stateside.
 Everything is usually loaded up with sugar and little else.
 And while I understand Dominique Ansel is a French pastry chef, he was clearly catering to an American audience with the cronut. 😉

 The cronut would probably have tasted slightly better if it had been warmed up.
 It sort of had the same consistency as the kouign amann from Philz’s coffee – there was nothing very “croissant-like” about it.
 That being said, cronuts really don’t hold a candle to Philz chocolate kouign amann.
 Those, I would gladly stand in a 3-hour line for.

-Nutella Milk Bread
+Nutella Milk Bread at Dominique Ansel Bakery

 Of all the treats I had at the Dominique Ansel Bakery, the Nutella Milk Bread stood out as the best.
 It wasn’t too sweet or dry (I’m looking at you, cronuts) and it contained Nutella – enough said.
 I opted out of the cookie shot, which is probably the second most popular item there.
-It didn’t look that appealing and let’s face it – the front-runner didn’t exactly live up to the hype, so how do you think a cookie, shaped like a milk-filled shot glass would compare?
+It didn’t look that appealing and let’s face it – the front-runner didn’t exactly live up to the hype.
+How do you think a cookie, shaped like a milk-filled shot glass would compare?

 Cronuts: Final Verdict